Azure/azure-iot-sdk-c/.github/ISSUE_TEMPLATE/bug-report.md

 INSTRUCTIONS
 ==========

-Please follow the instructions and template below.
-Otherwise, to maintain quality of issues we may be forced to close your issue.
+Please follow the instructions and template below to save us time requesting additional information from you.

 1. Search existing issues to avoid creating duplicates.